Modernizing Keycloak - Building Custom Themes with React, Tailwind v4, and Shadcn UI

 Why use this starter?

-Keycloak is often used in global enterprise environments.
-This theme supports English, French, and Arabic (with RTL support) out of the box.
+Multi-language Support - i18n ready with English, French, and Arabic (RTL supported) translations.
 Adding a new language is as simple as adding a key to the configuration:

 // src/login/i18n.ts